 Next, the tools:

-First, the Wallpaper , confusingly called a double roll, but is only 1 roll.
-To order this beadboard wallpaper from Amazon, here’s the link: Beadboard Wallpaper or here’s a different brand of paintable beadboard wallpaper too.
+First, the wallpaper , confusingly called a double roll, but is only 1 roll.
+Here’s a link for paintable beadboard wallpaper.

 There’s a drip tray, (to fill with warm water to dip the prepasted wallpaper in to activate the glue), the smoothie tool, the wide blade putty knife, and the razor knife both for trimming the paper after it’s on the wall, the scissors to cut the piece initially from the roll, and a level to be sure the lines are plumb.